You are leaving Lundbeck.com/US

 Epidemiology and burden

-Worldwide, 1.3 billion people suffer from migraine, making it one of the most common diseases in the world.4 The most likely age group to have migraine is 35–39 years, and women are about twice as likely to have the condition as men.5 Around 20% of migraine sufferers experience aura symptoms.3
+The most likely age group to have migraine is 35–39 years, and women are about twice as likely to have the disease as men.5 Around 20% of people with migraine experience aura symptoms.3

 A global survey by the World Health Organization (WHO) found that people with migraine or other severe headaches miss an average of 7 days of work or activities per year because of their condition.6 Furthermore, people with chronic migraine have more than three times as many days when they are unable to carry out their normal activities as those with less frequent migraine attacks.7

-People with migraine may have problems outside of their migraine attacks, such as low energy, and emotional or mental health problems.8
+People with migraine may be impacted by symptoms beyond their migraine attacks, such as low energy and difficulties with emotional or mental health.8

 The most likely age group to have migraine is 35–39 years.4

-People with migraine miss an average of 7 extra days of work or activities per year.5
+Due to their condition, people with migraine miss an average of seven extra days of work or activities per year.5

 People who are concerned that they – or their loved ones – are experiencing symptoms of migraine should see their doctor for help and advice